Motivating Inflation

 Let's look at two examples.

-In the slightly overdense universe, we now ought to measure a density parameter of 1000.
-In the slightly underdense universe, we ought to measure a density parameter of 0.001.
+In the universe that is slightly overdense at z=104, the density parameter today (at z=0) would be 100.
+In the universe that is slightly underdense at early times, we ought to measure a density parameter today of 0.001.
 Omega very quickly diverges from 1, unless it is equal to 1.

 It gets worse.
 Look at this figure (from Ned Wright's Cosmology Tutorial): if the density of the universe had been ever so slightly non-critical 1 nanosecond after the big bang, we would have a drastically different universe: